Learning and Wellbeing

-Our Allied Health Assistant works alongside all of the Allied Health Team members to facilitate rehabilitation, encourage student engagement with our school, and promote independence.
-They assist with ongoing therapy, development of resources and staff training.
+Our Allied Health Assistant works alongside all of the Allied Health Team members to facilitate programs addressing communication, rehabilitation, independence, and student engagement.
+They assist with ongoing therapy, development of resources, and staff training.

 Students will have access to a wide variety of therapy equipment through the Allied Health Team.
 Students will be assessed by a team member and equipment such as communication devices, lifting and movement aids, sensory aids will be made available for the students use while here at school.
 The team can also help recommend aids for use within the family home or support applications for therapy equipment through a variety of different government programs.